-Get the free vehicle inspection template form
+Get the free printable vehicle inspection checklist form

 VEHICLE INSPECTION CHECK LIST Year Make Model Mileage Inspection date S S S S S S S U U U U U U U GENERAL ITEMS Wiper blades Mirrors Horn LIGHTS Dash Indicators/Gauges Headlights Park/Tail lights